-4. Rent or payment; credits for improvements
+4. Rent or payment; credits for improvements; fee-for-service

 a.
 Rent payments can be structured around several parameters, each with their own benefits and drawbacks.
 Typical methods to calculate payments include a per acre basis, a per head basis, an animal unit month basis, or by weight gain.
 The per acre and per head options could be based on an annual basis which would be the same regardless of how long the grazing season lasts, or on a monthly basis depending on how long the site is grazed each season.
 The per acre per year structure is the easiest method to use because the land manager doesn’t need to keep track of how many animals are on site or how long they are there, the fee is the same regardless.
 However, this method can also lead to overgrazing, as a tenant is more likely to maximize the number of animals or length of season to recuperate their cost since there is no cost increase to graze more.
 They may also be less likely to remove livestock in a poor forage year since they are paying for grazing regardless.
-This is especially true if a tenant has overpaid in an effort to secure the grazing license.
-In order to alleviate some of these potential problems, a maximum stocking rate or off date can be included in the grazing license as well as performance standards in an associated grazing plan.
-In addition, the rent could be structured on a per acre per month basis so that if the lessee removes their animals due to poor forage conditions, they are not still paying.
+This is especially true if a tenant has overpaid to secure the grazing license.
+To alleviate some of these potential problems, a maximum stocking rate or off date can be included in the grazing license as well as performance standards in an associated grazing plan.
+In addition, rent could be structured on a per acre per month basis so that if the lessee removes their animals due to poor forage conditions, they are not still paying.